Monday, March 31, 2025

 Alter table add primary key to existing table MySQL

-To remove Primary Key from a table, you can use the ALTER TABLE statement.
+Looking for ways how to remove primary key in MySQL?
+To drop it from a table, you can use the ALTER TABLE statement.
 The syntax to delete a primary key from a table is the following:

 ALTER TABLE table_name